xorJane/interactive-session/README.md

 Find the difference between the sum of the squares of the first one hundred natural numbers and the square of the sum.

+### Problem 15
+Starting in the top left corner of a 2×2 grid, and only being able to move to the right and down, there are exactly 6 routes to the bottom right corner.

+(See image in repo)

+How many such routes are there through a 20×20 grid?

 ### Problem 22
 Using [names.txt](https://github.com/xorJane/interactive-session/blob/master/names.txt), a 46K text file containing over five-thousand first names, begin by sorting it into alphabetical order.
 Then working out the alphabetical value for each name, multiply this value by its alphabetical position in the list to obtain a name score.